act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [activation]: https://html.spec.whatwg.org/#activation 'HTML Definition of Activation'
 [block]: #block-of-content 'Definition of Block of Content'
-[block of content is expandable and collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Content is Expandable and Collapsible'
+[block of content is collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Content is Collapsible'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has a main landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
 [document has an instrument to move focus to main block of content]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'